lkalwa/receipt-master/README.md

 Program uses a file to store categories.
 If you want to add a new category, you can do it interactively. like shown in the Usage section.
-You can also edit the file on your own, file is stored in `/data` directory Every time user provide an information about category of unknown product, it is saved in the file.
+You can also edit the file on your own, file is stored in `/data` directory.
+Every time user provide an information about category of unknown product, it is saved in the file.

 ## Known Issues